Beheading of Bhausaheb Maruti Talekar

-The beheading of Bhausaheb Maruti Talekar by a group of Islamist militants led by Ilyas Kashmiri of Harkat-ul-Jihad al-Islami occurred in the Rajouri district of Jammu and Kashmir on 27 February 2000.
+The beheading of Bhausaheb Maruti Talekar by a group of Pakistani militants led by Ilyas Kashmiri of Harkat-ul-Jihad al-Islami occurred in the Rajouri district of Jammu and Kashmir on 27 February 2000.

 Talekar was an Indian army personnel on guard duty at the Ashok Listening Post.

 All seven soldiers on duty from the 17 Maratha Light Infantry battalion were killed by the militants.
-Talekar was beheaded, and his head was carried across the line of control to Pakistan.
+Talekar was beheaded, and his head was carried across the Line of Control to Pakistan.

 Early years

 Talekar was a resident of Kolgaon village in Ahmednagar district, Maharashtra, India.
 He was the son of daily laborers and had studied till the tenth grade before joining the army.
 He was unmarried and 24 years old at the time of his killing.
 According to natives of his village, his family did not know that he was beheaded.
-The army declined Talekar's sister request to see his face.
+The army declined Talekar's sister's request to see his face.
 His last rites were performed at his village.

 Attack

-In the early hours of 27 February 2000, the Ashok Listening Post, an Indian army guard post, situated on the Line of control came under ambush attack, led by Ilyas Kashmiri and twenty-five HuJI terrorists.
+In the early hours of 27 February 2000, the Ashok Listening Post, an Indian army guard post, situated on the Line of control came under ambush attack, led by Ilyas Kashmiri and twenty-five HuJI militants.

-The Ashok Lightening Post was located in Nowshehra sector in the Rajouri district of Jammu and Kashmir, India.
+The Ashok Listening Post was located near the village of Jhangar in Nowshehra sector in the Rajouri district of Jammu and Kashmir, India.
 The attack was covered by heavy mortar and rocket barrage from Pakistan army positions, which were dressed in black uniform and reported to be from Special Services Group.

-The Indian post is surrounded on all three sides by the Pakistani posts and is said to be an unfavorable position.
+The Indian post was surrounded on all three sides by the Pakistani posts and was said to be an unfavorable position.

 Bhausaheb Maruti Talekar was on guard duty, and other seven soldiers of the 17 Maratha Light Infantry were in the post at the time of attack.
-Ilyas Kashmiri slit Talekar's throat and thereafter other militants accompanying him opened fire inside bunker in which all seven army men were killed.
+Ilyas Kashmiri slit Talekar's throat and thereafter the other militants accompanying him opened fire inside the bunker in which all seven army men were killed.

 The head of Talekar was taken across the Line of Control in Pakistan by the militants and was brandished as a trophy before the public, who cheered.
 According to Indian Army, Talekar was the first casualty of the attack.
 A captured militant revealed that they had played football with the head of Talekar.

 Pakistan denied that its soldiers were involved in the incident.

 Aftermath

-Pakistani media published, in celebratery style, the photographs of Ilyas Kashmiri carrying the severed head of Talekar.

 The President of Pakistan Gen. Pervez Musharraf honored Ilyas Kashmiri in a ceremony and rewarded him with one-lakh Pakistani rupees, in cash for bringing the head of an Indian army personnel.

-The Severed head was never returned back to Indian Authorities.

-Ilyas Kashmiri, was killed in a US drone attack in 2011.
+Ilyas Kashmiri, was killed in an alleged US drone attack in 2011.